Detaille Island Hut A brief history

 Detaille came from humble beginnings.
-The structure here, like on Horseshoe, is an original Boulton and Paul prefab that was assembled using detailed architectural drawings by people with no prior experience of construction.
-Somewhat impressively, the building features a bunkroom, meteorological office, toilet and washroom, radio room, kitchen-diner, lounge and office, as well as a sledging workshop, generator shed and kennels.
+The structure here, like on Horseshoe, is an original Boulton and Paul prefab that was assembled using detailed architectural drawings.
+The building features a bunkroom, meteorological office, toilet and washroom, radio room, kitchen-diner, lounge and office, as well as a sledging workshop, generator shed and kennels.
 An adjoining emergency refuge now sits off-limits but can be viewed from the outside.

 A sharp exit

 The site was initially well-used.
 Scientists occupied the base, running experiments in geology and meteorology, evidence of which can still be viewed in the building’s own Met office.
 As the sea froze over, the staff would cross the sea ice to the mainland of the peninsula to carry out surveys.
 But in 1959, everything changed when it became clear that conditions would impede the crew from reaching the supply boat, leaving them with insufficient food to survive.
 Taking matters into their own hands, the team sledged over 30 miles across the ice to reach their boat.

 Frozen in time